Chart Color Schemes

 Bowenfels is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area around the suburb of Bowenfels, its population is estimated at around 2,067 as of Feb 2026.
-This reflects an increase of 18 people since the 2021 Census, which reported a population of 2,049 people.
-The change is inferred from the resident population of 2,032, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 24 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of Bowenfels as of February 2026 is around 2,067 people.
+This reflects an increase of 18 people since the Census in 2021, which reported a population of 2,049 people.
+The change is inferred from the resident population of 2,032 estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 24 validated new addresses since the Census date.
 This level of population equates to a density ratio of 94 persons per square kilometer.
-Bowenfels's 0.9% growth since census positions it within 1.8 percentage points of the SA3 area (2.7%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.
+Bowenfels's growth rate of 0.9% since census positions it within 1.8 percentage points of the SA3 area (2.7%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Considering the projected demographic shifts, over this period, projections indicate a decline in overall population, with the suburb's population expected to shrink by 49 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 35 to 44 age group, which is projected to increase by 24 people.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+According to these projections, the suburb's population is expected to shrink by 57 persons by 2041.
+However, growth across specific age cohorts is anticipated, led by the 35 to 44 age group which is projected to increase by 25 people.

 Frequently Asked Questions - Population